solidi/writing/52-apps-doing-sh*t.md

 ---

+## Even More Sh*t

+I've maintained a running note of laugh-out-loud experiences, such as AI recommending sending roses to an ex-partner and an assistant sending minute notes, including the post-meeting "secret" break-out session to all attendees.

+The list continues to grow.

+---

 ## Social Post

 Sometimes my #consumer #app #experiences are working well, maybe too well.
 In this write, I share spectacular moments when apps have #failed me beautifully.
 Have they done the same to you?